Gwynbradd/Glendrims-Guardians/Quest Log/Active/Aid in the Medani investigation of Rand ir'Tain's murder.md

-Alsi has asked Glendrim to aid her in the mysterious murder of Rand ir'Tain.
+[[NPCs/Houses and Orgs/House Medani/Alsi Valorshall d'Medani|Alsi]] has asked Glendrim to aid her in the mysterious murder of Rand ir'Tain.